-Reframe is an initiative of Resolve Philly that aims to help journalists more fairly and accurately report on misrepresented and underrepresented communities.
+Reframe is an initiative of Resolve Philly that aims to help journalists more fairly and accurately report on misrepresented and excluded communities.

 - Everyone deserves authentic and fair representation in the news, but many don’t receive it.